iLinxz/CTF-Walkthroughs/README.md

 This is a GitHub repository created by UK's cyber security elite: GCHQ.
 It is a repository that handles the encryption and decryption in various ways of any type of data.
 You will be spending lots of time here if you are doing cryptography based challenges.

+## GTFO Bins
+>www.gtfobins.github.io

+When you find yourself in need of escalating your privilleges, look no further.
+This GitHub repository hands you all the solutions you need.
+This repository is full of ways in which one can escalate his/her privilleges depending on what binary files are found on the victim system.
+Easy to use and follow.
+Highly recommend.

 ## LFI PHP Filter
 >www.example.com/vulnerable.php?=php://filter/convert.base64-encode/resource=index.php
 ```